Project-Pomfret-Hackathon/Group1-Rishi-Nick-James-SIMP/README.md

 This program is avaliable natively via Objective-C, and over the Web via React and TypeScript.
 To run the Objective-C program, navigate to `clang/studentInfo.m` and run the file.

+The API is a separate TypeScript program based on Express.
+Navigate to the `api` folder to view code.

 ### To run the JavaScript program:
 1. Clone this repository
 2. run `npm install` from the root directory